ramonskie/jellyfin-plugin-prunarr-bridge/INSTALLATION.md

 1. Log into Jellyfin as an administrator
 2. Navigate to **Dashboard** → **Plugins**
-3. Find **Prunarr Bridge** in the plugin list to confirm it's loaded
+3. Find **OxiCleanarr Bridge** in the plugin list to confirm it's loaded

 Check Jellyfin logs for any errors:
 ```bash